DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 ### Receiving a replacement device from Computacenter

 Your replacement will be built identically to the original device, and will automatically be enrolled in the relevant Google domain for the school or local authority, and have the relevant Google Education licence applied.
-You can contact the XMA Service Desk by emailing [DFE.Support@xma.co.uk](mailto:DFE.Support@xma.co.uk) if you have any issues.

 ### Receiving a replacement device from Computacenter